Butterfleye, Nero 1, and Smart Cam: Cordless Security CamerasBy - 01/09/2019

 I first wrote about Butterfleye in 2015 when they were in the midst of a crowdfunding campaign and I was writing for a different website.
 It was that same year that I had my first hands-on experience (CES 2015).
 I wasn’t impressed.
-Now, Butterfleye has created a flurry (pun intended) of news including improved features via a newer version of their camera, a repeat appearance at CES 2018, and an acquisition.
-(Butterfleye was recently acquired by Ooma, a VoIP phone service provider who launched a DIY security system last year.)
+Since then, Butterfleye has created a flurry (pun intended) of news including improved features via a newer version of their original camera (Nero 1), a third camera announced at CES 2019, and an acquisition.
+(Butterfleye was acquired by Ooma, a VoIP phone service provider who launched a DIY security system last year.)
 I sat down with the Ooma/Butterfleye team and dove back into a product that I previously undervalued.

 Butterfleye was one of the first cordless cameras to hit the market.
 The catch with this cordless camera is that at two weeks, the battery life is significantly shorter than current competitors including Blink and Arlo.
 However, Butterfleye’s rechargeable battery, combined with its local storage feature, allows the camera to work without an internet connection, something its competitors can’t do.

 Not long after shipping to backers, Butterfleye launched Butterfleye Nero 1.
 Had I backed the original camera I would have been a little upset at this move, but the difference between the two is slight.
 Nero 1 is black, Butterfleye is white.
-Nero 1 sells for $249.99 and offers 32GB of internal storage, Butterfleye is $199.99 and offers 16GB of internal storage.
+Nero 1 sells for $199.99 ($249.99 upon launch) and offers 32GB of internal storage, Butterfleye is $149.99 ($199.99 upon launch) and offers 16GB of internal storage.
 Finally, Nero 1 offers a 30% improved battery life.
 Other than that, they share the same features.